vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 **Performance is the most important factor.**

-You should use in-memory buffers, which are the default.
-Using `buffer.when_full = "drop_newest"` would provide the highest performance, but it can sometimes drop more events than you may expect it
+You should use in-memory buffers.
+As noted above, the "drop newest" mode will provide the highest possible performance, but more events may be dropped than expected.
-to: events are generally received in chunks, not as a steady stream, which can quickly exceed `buffer.max_size`.

-Generally, increasing `buffer.max_size` and leaving the default blocking behavior is sufficient to handle higher event processing rates.
+Generally, increasing `max_events` and leaving the default blocking behavior is sufficient to handle higher event processing rates.

 **Durability is the most important factor.**